Arena Football 101

 GLOSSARY OF TERMS

 When a ball is thrown or bounces into the seats surrounding the playing field, the "lucky" fan that catches the ball keeps it.

 A drop-kicked FG is worth 4 points.
 A drop-kicked extra point is worth 2 points.
 Former Milwaukee Mustangs kicker Kenny Stucker is the last man to have connected on a two-point dropkick (1997).

 More than 22 million fans have experienced an AFL game in the League’s 21-Year History.
-Last year, in 2007, the AFL drew a record 1,887,054 fans in the regular season, and including the postseason, more than 2 million fans attended games for the first time in League history.
+In 2007, the AFL drew a record 1,887,054 fans in the regular season, and including the postseason, more than 2 million fans attended games for the first time in League history.

 Signifies participants playing both offense and defense.